uptechteam/ios-cookbook/8-ui-tests.md

 If your project doesn't already have a target for UI tests, you can add one by going to `File > New > Target..` in Xcode and select a “UI testing bundle”.
 Then edit your app’s scheme to run your UI tests when testing, by going to `Product > Scheme > Edit Scheme..` in Xcode and adding your UI testing bundle under “Test”.

-Before we start with and example, let's talk about using Accessibility to identify views in UI tests.
+Before we start with an example, let's talk about using Accessibility to identify views in UI tests.
 To give our UI elements accesibility identifiers, we can either use interface builder or do it in the implementation code.
   - To use interface builder to give an identifier we need to select the view, go to `Identity inspector` tab and set a value for `Identifier` field located in the `Accessibility` section.
   - To give the identifier in code, set `accessibilityIdentifier` of the view to the identifier string you want like following: `anyView.accessibilityIdentifier = "someIdentifierString"`

+And also, one great side-effect of using `Accessibility` for UI tests is that it can help us make our apps accessible at the same time!

 You can see the the gif below to see the flow we will be testing.
 Here we will test closing the view by tapping close button, closing the view by swiping down and entering credentials and tapping `Let's Go!` button to signup.